josieisnotarat/webappdev1site/README.md

 > - Create the required database and tables (schema not included unless otherwise documented)
 > - Update any database connection credentials in the PHP files (`localhost`, `username`, `password`, `database_name`)
 >
-> - Additionally, not all assignments are promised to work 100%.
-This backup is primarily meant to serve as reference for me, and evidence of my progress as a developer.
+> **Additionally, not all assignments are promised to work 100%.
+This backup is primarily meant to serve as reference for me, and evidence of my progress as a developer. **

 ## 🔐 Security Note